Welcome to the Environmental Learning Centers of Connecticut!

 The Harry C. Barnes Memorial Nature Center

-New exhibits and activities, view our extensive collection of reptiles and amphibians, meet live Owls and a hawk, try your hand at one of our many interactive exhibits, and by all means, explore our trails!
+- Meet native and exotic reptiles, amphibians and insects, live owls, try your hand at one of our many interactive exhibits, and by all means, explore our trails!

 - Open to the Public: 10a-4p (Thurs-Sat) and 12p-4p (Sunday).
 Trails are open dawn to dusk 365 days/year

 - Non members: $5/Adults, $3/Children (12 & under) and Seniors (65+)